THE TACO LIST

 IMG_20191022_115042_123.jpg

 Roughly North-to-South from Salinas to Santa Barbara–with heavier population Paso to Santa Maria.
 Please note this is not a “Best Mexican Food” list.
-It is STRICTLY taquerias, and I only order ONE thing.
+It is STRICTLY taquerias, and I only order ONE thing: al pastor tacos.
 Scroll to the bottom of this list for a rough outline of my parameters for “Tacos”.

 LOS GRULLENSES Salinas ♦♦♦